 On average, listings lease in the $30's per square foot per year.
-The East Bay submarket is seeing a decrease in rates.
-In the last 3 months, the median rate decreased $2 per sqft per year.
-That's a 4% decline in rent.
+The East Bay region is going through a a rise in rates.
+In the last 3 months, the median rate increased $2 per sqft per year.
+That's a 7% rise in rent.

-Compared to the rest of the East Bay market, the East Bay submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the East Bay market, the East Bay submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 895 listings have come on the market, so you'll want to check back regularly for new listings.
-About 5% of the office spaces in the East Bay are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+In the last 90 days, 721 listings have been posted online, so you'll want to check back regularly for new listings.
+About 5% of the office spaces in the East Bay are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 2,170 sqft.
 Most properties in this region are around 2 floors.
 Most buildings in this market were built in 1983 and are Class A.